msaxton/beam-model-slides/slides.md

 ### Extended Example
 * In small groups, review the selected article.
-* Find sources used by the author(s) and identify their use: background, exhibit, argument, or method (theory)
+* Find sources used by the author(s) and identify their use: background, exhibit, argument, or method (theory).

+### Discussion
+* What uses of sources did you find?
+* Is there a balance of uses of sources?
+Is one prioritized over another?
+* Did this exercise illuminate anything about the text?

 ### Advantages of the BEAM model
 * Emphasis on the *use* of a source
 * Useful as a framework for *reading*
-* Useful framework for *writing*
+* Useful as a framework for *writing*

 ### Questions/Comments?